Why Google Now Treats Authors Like Entities (And How to Optimize Yours)

 Measuring Author Entity Recognition

-Check if Google recognizes your authors by searching their name in quotes—look for a Knowledge Panel or rich snippets tied to their profile.
-No panel doesn’t mean failure; many legitimate authors lack them, but presence signals strong entity recognition.
+Honestly, the cheapest check is just searching the author’s name in quotes and looking for a Knowledge Panel or rich snippets tied to their profile.
+No panel doesn’t necessarily mean failure; plenty of legitimate authors lack them, but presence signals strong entity recognition.

 Track author-specific queries like “articles by [Author Name]” or “[Author Name] + [topic]” in Search Console.
 Rising impressions indicate Google associates the author with subject matter.
 Filter by page to see which bylines drive visibility.